njosieb/100-days-of-code/log.md

 **Today's Progress**: Fitting everything into the mobile friendly screen.

 **Thoughts**: Day #49 of #100DaysOfCode was all about making sure everything fits into the screen size for a mobile friendly page.
 Now that I have it fitting, I can now focus on making sure everything is arranged properly within the screen.

+### Day 50: May 21, 2019 Tuesday

+**Today's Progress**: Working on making everything on mobile screen looks alright.
+Made list and game plan for me to go forward working on this.

+**Thoughts**: Day #50 of #100DaysOfCode Worked on making the site mobile friendly and compiled a list of the elements that need to be edited so that it works.
+Can't believe its halfway through the 100 Days! #timeflieswhenyourehavingfun #iguessthisisfunformenow

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)